 What is botox made of?

 First, it helps to know a bit more about botox’s background.
 It actually comes from a bacteria called Clostridium botulinum which, when injected, blocks signals between nerves and muscles.
 It’s considered perfectly safe for this procedure and most people only encounter mild side effects, such as swelling or bruising, after anti-wrinkle injections.

 Why should I have botox injections?

 Many of our clients look into botox because they’ve noticed lines and wrinkles on areas such as the forehead, brows and around the eyes.
-If these develop ‘before your time’, it can make you look older than you are, and affect your confidence and appearance.
-However, everyone has their own unique reasons for pursuing an aesthetics procedure and some may use botox as a means to delay the onset of wrinkles.
+If these develop ‘before your time, it can make you look older than you are, and affect your confidence and appearance.
+However, everyone has their own unique reasons for pursuing an aesthetic procedure and some may use botox as a means to delay the onset of wrinkles.

 When should I get the treatment?

 As we’ve touched on, some use it as a preventative measure, by carefully examining facial movements and expressions.
 This is because these are the types of actions that lead wrinkles to form – and anti-wrinkle injections target these types of wrinkles specifically.

 However, some use it as a treatment for existing wrinkles.
 Although it is legal to perform botox injections on a person over 18 (subject to a consultation), it’s normally carried out on those in their mid-thirties onwards.